alessandroquirile/LeukemiaClassifierAPI/README.md

 ## 📊 Dataset

-The model was trained using
-the [Leukemia Classification Dataset](https://www.kaggle.com/datasets/andrewmvd/leukemia-classification) available on Kaggle.
+The classifier was trained using the [Leukemia Classification Dataset](https://www.kaggle.com/datasets/andrewmvd/leukemia-classification) available on Kaggle.
-This dataset contains labeled images of blood cells, including both healthy samples and samples indicative of acute lymphoblastic leukemia (ALL).
+This dataset contains labeled images of blood cells, including both healthy samples and samples indicative of acute lymphoblastic leukemia.

 ## 🛠️ Classifier Pipeline